shisaeki/get_next_line/README.md

 # get_next_line
-This is a system that reads from file descriptors line by line and outputs standard output.
+This is a function that reads from file descriptors line by line and outputs standard output.

-## get_next_line(normal)
+It works similarly to the fgets function in the standard C library.

-Normal get_next_line accepts input from only a single file descriptor.
+## Algorithm

 ## get_next_line()